asyncapi/website/pages/blog/asyncapi-ambassador-program.md

 AsyncAPI Ambassadors are passionate about open source.
 They are committed to making AsyncAPI an inclusive place for everyone and participate in leading and mentoring the community.

-The premises to be followed by anyone who wishes to become an ambassador are:
+Below are guidelines to be followed by anyone who wishes to become an ambassador:

 - Promote user cooperation and disseminate the tools needed for any specific user.